innovationOUtside/tm129-robotics2020/content/01_Robot_Lab/Section_00_01.md

 <!-- #region activity=true -->
 ### Activity – Extending your program further
 <font color='red'>JD: This activity is nested inside the previous activity (which seems odd).
 It's because the second-level heading 1.6 is being used as an activity.
-I think it would be clearer to consistently use third-level headings as activities, and use numbered second-level headings for sections only.</font>
+I think it would be clearer to consistently use third-level sections as activities, and use numbered second-level sections as sections only.</font>

 Bulding on the program you developed in the previous activity, extend your program further so that the robot draws all four sides of a square.